 Although most interstate compacts require congressional ratification, the Supreme Court of the United States argues that congressional ratification is only required if the compact risks undermining the power of the federal government.
 If the agreement between the states does not undermine the power of the federal government, then there is no need for involvement from the federal government.
 This argument was first made in the 1893 Supreme Court decision of Virginia v.
 Tennessee, and later upheld in the decision of U.S. Steel Corp. v.

-Multistate Tax Commission (1978).
+Multistate Tax Commission.
 In instances where congressional consent is not needed, state courts will interpret the compact using prior rulings on contracts and statutes.

-A compact that does not receive congressional ratification accelerates implementation of the agreement; however, the lack of federal enforceability leaves it up to the states themselves to be guarantors of its implementation.
+A compact that does not receive congressional ratification accelerates implementation of the agreement; however, the lack of federal enforceability leaves it up to the states themselves to guarantors of its implementation.
 Implementation would rely on each state's ability and success in developing legal enforcement mechanisms.
 In essence, this approach would provide the same likelihood for long term success as bi-state legislation, discussed above.

-Pros Cons

-Establishes a legal relationship • The process to develop a compact

-between the states. between states generally takes years or decades.

-Creates uniform and formal

-guidelines, procedures, and practices. • This is a new and untested approach

-to enacting an interstate compact fo

-• Does not require the states to wait for water apportionment compact.

-Congressional approval before in the second

-implementation. • Without federal approval, the scope

-of management strategies and tools

-that the states can unilaterally

-approve is limited to those that can

-be authorized through state

-legislation.
+Pros Cons Establishes a legal relationship between the states.
+Creates uniform and formal guidelines, This is a new and untested approach to enacting an interstate compact for water apportionment compact. procedures, and practices.
+Without federal approval, the scope of management strategies and tools that Does not require the states to wait for Congressional approval before implementation. the states can unilaterally approve is limited to those that can be authorized through state legislation.